viet34tqc/notebook/micro-frontend.md

 Domain-driven design (DDD) is the key principle behind Micro Frontends.
 Put another way, each Micro Frontend represents a sub-domain.

 Micro Frontends are usually set up with the backend for frontend (BFF) pattern.
 BFF pattern creates tailored backends for each Micro Frontend.
 But there is no need for a dedicated backend if the Micro Frontend consumes only a simple API.

+## Problem with monolith

+- Multiple teams work on a codebase
+- More effort to build and deploy, even if with small change

 ## Why